jeantessier/advent-of-code-2023/day17/README.md

 very close to that.
 A* combines "cost so far" with "estimate to goal".
 I had tried either by itself, but not combined.
 It works well on the sample data, but the 142x142 real input will still take a while.

+My solution creates a new record every time it considers a node.
+That means there are many more nodes in the heap than in the grid itself.
+I need to do better memory management by updating nodes in the heap instead of collecting many, many copies.
+I cannot update a random element in the heap and expect it to remain sorted.
+I'll have to find an efficient way to reorder the heap.